helidon-io/helidon/docs/se/ai/langchain4j/langchain4j.md

 ## General Concepts

 LangChain4j integration in Helidon is orchestrating LangChain4j AiServices and Agents as named singleton declarative service beans.
-Singletons can be referenced by their names and created either by configuration-driven [providers][providers] or manually as any other declarative Helidon service bean, with [supplier factory][supplier-factory], for example.
+Singletons can be referenced by their names and created either by configuration-driven [providers](#providers) or manually as any other declarative Helidon service bean, with [supplier factory](#supplier-factory), for example.

 ### Providers